bryzle/productivity-app/README.md

 Planned Features
 Heatmap Visualization: Plan to incorporate a heatmap for visualizing productivity patterns.
 Calendar Integration: Upcoming feature to allow better task scheduling and tracking.
+Task List Management: Implementing a task list feature to help users organize and prioritize their tasks.
 Getting Started
 Prerequisites
 Ensure you have the following installed: